itsnine/face-masks-detection/README.md

 # face-masks-detection
 Face masks detection with tiny yolo v4.
-The neural network was trained on [medical face masks dataset from kaggle](https://www.kaggle.com/ivandanilovich/medical-masks-dataset-images-tfrecords)
+The neural network was trained on the part of [medical face masks dataset from kaggle](https://www.kaggle.com/ivandanilovich/medical-masks-dataset-images-tfrecords)